karthik/coyote/README.md

 # Coyote

-In an effort to keep my entire R environment reproducible, I'm moving everything (except API keys) into here.
+In an effort to keep my entire R environment reproducible, I'm moving everything from my `.rprofile` (except API keys) into a new package.

-Install with:
+Install this package in R using with:

 ```coffee
 install_github("coyote", "karthikram")